infumap/infumap/tools/gpu/text_extraction/README.md

 # Text Extraction

-This is a small ad-hoc HTTP wrapper around [Marker](https://github.com/datalab-to/marker) for converting uploaded files to markdown.
+This is a small ad-hoc HTTP wrapper around [Marker](https://github.com/datalab-to/marker) for extracting uploaded PDFs to markdown.

 Intended for burst or long running use.